zalando/restful-api-guidelines/README.md

 You can find installation steps in the [Server Readme](server/README.md) and [CLI Readme](cli/README.md).

-If you just wanna try it our: first run the server locally, then just use the cli tool as it is provided.
+If you just wanna try it out: first run the server locally, then just use the cli tool as it is provided.

 ### Roadmap